dendar/Tanzania-s-Water-Quality-Analysis/README.md

 Reducing the depth of the tree did make the model better fitted (training score = 0.72, test score = 0.71) but the accuracy is reduced to 0.71.
-The model keeps predicting 91% of the functional waterpoints as the model with the depth of 20, but its ability to predict the functional need repair and non-functional is reduced to 8.6% and 55%, respectively.
+However, while the model keeps predicting 91% of the functional waterpoints as the model with the depth of 20, its ability to recall functional need repair and non-functional is reduced to 8.6% and 55%, respectively.
+Therefore, this model should also be improved upon in order to accuratly predict the functional status of the waterpoints.

 ### 3) Random Forest Classifier